 Despite this evidence, being tired on Thanksgiving is a widely accepted certainty--so what could be the cause?
 True, while there’s something to be said about being worn-out after seemingly hours of eating, we were suspicious that there’s more to the story.

-After a bit of investigating, we realized that while tryptophan isn’t to blame for Thanksgiving drowsiness, it’s very possible that a different type of chemical is.
+After a bit of investigating, we realized that while tryptophan isn’t to blame for Thanksgiving drowsiness, there could be another common culprit.

 The “Awair Score” is a color-coded scale that helps you understand the quality of your air at a glance.
 It’s a 0 to 100 scale, with 0 being poor air quality and 100 being healthy.

 Although we started off at a moderate score of 75, the moment we began cooking--shortly after noon--our Awair Score took a steady dive, reaching its lowest point with a score of 25, after about an hour of cooking.

 An Awair Score of 25 is very concerning--it’s considered “Poor” on the scale and is indicative that the air could begin to negatively affect our health.

 Now that we had proven that cooking could have a negative impact on air quality, our next question in this case, naturally, was: how?

 That’s when we were reminded of the tryptophan myth--chemicals are known to give us side effects, including drowsiness.
 Maybe the chemical culprit that causes us to be tired on Thanksgiving wasn’t in the turkey, but instead was in our air.